johnnewman/watchtower/ancillary/hardware/README.md

 <img src="./images/HAT.png" width="350"> <img src="./images/assembled.jpg" width="500"> <img src="./images/assembled_2.jpg" width="350">

-Lines to the Raspberry Pi's GPIO pins 17, 27, 22, and 23 are included for ICSP reprogramming of the ATTiny84.
-This way you don't need to take apart the case to update the microcontroller's software.
-The pins for the ATTiny84 are broken down [here](https://github.com/SpenceKonde/ATTinyCore/blob/master/avr/extras/ATtiny_x4.md).

 The microcontroller, photoresistor, and status LED are all powered from the 3V rail.
 The IR LEDs, case fan, and servo are powered from Pi's 5V rail.
 There are two transistors on the board that are both used as "full on" switches.
 One transistor can turn the fan on and off from the Pi's GPIO pin 5.
 The other transistor is connected to the ground line for all of the LEDs.
 Its base pin is connected to PWM pin 6 on the ATTiny84.
 This allows the microcontroller to adjust the brightness of all the LEDs.
 Both transistors are NPN S8050's which can handle the high power requirements of the front panel.
 Anything can work here as long as the transistors can handle the power requirements.

 Watchtower uses [Icebox](https://github.com/johnnewman/icebox/) to control the fan.
 This is automatically installed using Watchtower's install script.
 Icebox will power on the fan only when the SoC temperature reaches a certain threshold.
 Once the SoC cools back down, the fan will be powered off.

+Lines to the Raspberry Pi's GPIO pins 17, 27, 22, and 23 are included for ICSP reprogramming of the ATTiny84.
+This way you don't need to take apart the case to update the microcontroller's software.
+The pins for the ATTiny84 are broken down [here](https://github.com/SpenceKonde/ATTinyCore/blob/master/avr/extras/ATtiny_x4.md) in ATTinyCore.

 All lines between the Pi and the Microcontroller (serial and ICSP) are connected to a 10kΩ resistor.
 This keeps the lines from pulling more than 0.33mA.